Zalatis/PrismLauncher-Cracked/README.md

 </picture>
 </p>

-Fork of [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) enabling offline accounts without Microsoft authentication.
+Fork of [Prism Launcher](https://github.com/Diegiwg/PrismLauncher-Cracked) that is also a Fork of [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) enabling offline accounts without Microsoft authentication.
 Not affiliated with the official project.

 ## Download